isomorphic-software/smartclient-docs/classes/RichTextEditor.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | moveFocusOnTab | [boolean](../reference.md#type-boolean) | false | — | new value for moveFocusOnTab |

 ---
+## Method: RichTextEditor.doWarn

+### Description
+Display a warning if Rich Text Editing is not fully supported in this browser.
+Default behavior logs a warning to the developer console - Override this if a user-visible warning is required

+---